 Woe Is Me!
 “Other Women Are Always Competing With Me.
-What Am I Doing Wrong?"
+What Am I Doing Wrong?”

 Also, I could be completely wrong here, but when you say you’re not a “‘girly’ girl,” it makes me wonder if you believe you’re better than other women.
 If that’s indeed the case, I’m sorry to say that you might be suffering from a case of internalized misogyny.

 Alternatively, do you think there’s any possibility that you might be attracted to women — be it sexually, or even just romantically — and you’d rather believe in imagined rivalry to stop yourself from admitting that you can’t talk to them because you’re flustered.
-I don’t want to assume anything, so let me ask you this: do you think the notion of this imaginary competition helps you keep other women at bay so you don’t end up acting on your feelings?
+I don’t want to presume anything, so let me ask you this: do you think the notion of this imaginary competition helps you keep other women at bay so you don’t end up acting on your feelings?
+Growing up in a heteronormative society can, at times, prevent us from questioning our sexuality; we may end up assuming we’re straight, and then do our best to ensure that the version of “reality” we’ve chosen to believe in, isn’t challenged because that can make us feel lost, rudderless.
 Since you deemed it relevant to mention your sexual orientation, I wonder if it was a subconscious attempt on your part to remind yourself that you’re straight because the alternative worries you — and in a society as conservative and homophobic as ours, that’s understandable.

 Why you think women are your enemies is something only you can figure out; introspection would be a good place to begin.

-AS: I feel like this is one of those “not like other girls” memes that has come to life.
+AS: I feel like this is one of those “not like other girls” memes that have come to life.
 It exemplifies this idea that, sometimes, even those who identify as women have a specific narrow idea of what womanhood is.
 Accordingly, some of us don’t resonate with ‘other women.’
-But here’s the thing — the pressure to be ‘girly’ (or not ‘girly’) or the idea that women can’t get along is a result of gendered conditioning, that we’ve all ended up internalizing.
+But here’s the thing — the pressure to be “girly” (or not “girly”) or the idea that women can’t get along is a result of gendered conditioning, that we’ve all ended up internalizing.
 Whether you’re a woman, or what kind of woman you are, is up to you and only you.
-So, my suggestion would be to try and remove these mental barriers that you feel about whether your version of womanhood matches the ‘norm’ or other women.
+So, my suggestion would be to try and remove these mental barriers about whether your version of womanhood matches the “norm” of other women.
 Perhaps, if you’re able to look beyond this, it will ease the difficulty you feel in keeping up conversations and friendships with other women.